Chart Color Schemes

 Infrastructure

-Mudgee Surrounds - East has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Mudgee Surrounds - East has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 11 projects that could impact this region.
-Notable ones include the Bowdens Silver Project, Crudine Ridge Wind Farm, Bylong Coal Mine Project, and Kandos to Gulgong Rail Line Reinstatement.
-The following list details those most relevant.
+AreaSearch identified 11 projects that could impact the area.
+Notable ones include Bowdens Silver Project, Crudine Ridge Wind Farm, Bylong Coal Mine Project, and Kandos to Gulgong Rail Line Reinstatement, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.